kaushlesh79/kaushlesh79/README.md

 <p>

-- 🏆 Ongoing research project "Epidemic Predictor" shortelisted as one of two 3 project in CODE4AI Challenge’.
+- 🏆 Ongoing research project "Epidemic Predictor" shortelisted as one of top 3 project in CODE4AI Challenge’.

 - 🥈 National Runners up at Western Digital Ideathon [WD Innovation Bazaar 2024] [Invited at thier Banglore Office Recieved Certificate and Incentives. .